jpmedras/attemps_net/README.md

 # Characterization of Students Based on Solved Exercises and Social Networking Techniques

-A proposal based on data mining and social networks for characterizing students based on their solved exercises.
+A proposal based on data mining and social networks for characterizing students based on their attemps for solving exercises.

 ## Run